brndnmtthws/optimal-buy-cbpro/README.md

     minus 0.5% up to 4.5%, each order with 1/5th of the remaining amount to buy for each coin (see "[Details on the orders placed](#details-on-the-orders-placed)", below)
     * If there isn't enough USD available, place 1 buy order at 0.5% off the current price (see "[Order Minimums](https://support.gdax.com/customer/portal/articles/2725970-trading-rules)")
-1. If the fiat account balance is below $100, withdraw coins to desired addresses
+1. If the fiat account balance is below $100 (or whatever you specify), withdraw coins to desired addresses

 You can also use the same script to schedule deposits from your bank account periodically, such as when you're paid.